grc0801/1.-Sign-Language-Recognition-System/README.md

 - Raspberry Pi (for hardware version)
 - Pyttsx3 (for voice)

-## Project Structure

-sign-language-detection/
-├── model/                 # Trained model files
-├── images/                # Sample input gesture images
-├── sign_detector.py       # Main script
-├── utils/                 # Helper functions
-├── README.md

 ## Installation

 1. Clone the repository:
    git clone https://github.com/yourusername/sign-language-detection.git

-2. Navigate to the folder:
+2. Navigate to the project folder: cd sign-language-detection
-   cd sign-language-detection

 3. Install dependencies:
    pip install -r requirements.txt

-## Run
+## Usage

-To start the detection system, run: python sign_detector.py
+After installation, run the application using your preferred Python environment or interface.

+Make sure the webcam is connected and functional.
+The system will process the input gestures and provide real-time output in text and optionally voice.

 ## Note

-- Ensure your webcam is connected.
-- If running on Raspberry Pi, use the TFLite version for better performance.
+- Use TensorFlow Lite version for better performance on Raspberry Pi.
+- Ensure camera permissions are granted if running on restricted systems.

 ## Acknowledgments